History of the Atlanta Falcons: 1998 NFC Championship game

-Next was a journey to the Metrodome and a January 17 date with the league's most feared offense, the top-seeded Minnesota Vikings.
-The then highest scoring team in NFL history, the 1998 Vikings wielded an explosive, record-setting passing attack powered by Randall Cunningham and Minnesota's deadly trio of wide receivers Randy Moss, Jake Reed, and Cris Carter, and finished the regular season 15–1.
-Despite Atlanta's impressive 14–2 regular season, they were heavy underdogs heading into Minnesota, with few pundits believing they could keep the game close, and virtually none predicting a win.
+The Falcons played in the Metrodome on January 17, 1998, facing the league's most feared offense, the top-seeded Minnesota Vikings.
+The Vikings were the highest scoring team in NFL history at the time, wielding an explosive, record-setting passing attack powered by Randall Cunningham and Minnesota's trio of wide receivers: Randy Moss, Jake Reed, and Cris Carter.
+The Vikings finished the regular season 15–1, so despite Atlanta's impressive 14–2 regular season, they were heavy underdogs heading into Minnesota.
+Few pundits believed the Falcons to be contenders, with virtually none predicting a win.

 The Falcons' offense prepared all week for the deafening cacophony of the Metrodome, and promptly opened the game with a touchdown drive that quieted the crowd and propelled the team to an early 7-0 lead.
 However, the Vikings responded with a 5-play, 80-yard touchdown drive of their own.
 Minnesota would proceed to tally 20 unanswered points in the first half, pressing the Falcons against the ropes with a 20-7 lead.

 The pivotal moment in the contest came with 1:17 left in the first half.
 The Vikings had just taken over from a punt on their own 18.
 High on a dominating first half, they chose to throw the ball in an attempt to put the game away before halftime.
 Opting for three consecutive downfield passes, Minnesota was dumbfounded when DE Chuck Smith managed to beat Todd Steussie on 3rd down to force a Randall Cunningham fumble.
 The Falcons recovered on the Minnesota 14 and cashed in with a Chandler to Terance Mathis touchdown on the next play, mending the rift to a more manageable 20-14 going into the break.

 In the second half and with the momentum completely reversed the Falcons scored the only points of the 3rd quarter on a 27-yard Morten Andersen field goal to make the score 20-17.
 The Vikings responded, converting three third downs in a 15-play, 82-yard drive, and posting their only points of the second half on a Cunningham to Matthew Hatchette touchdown pass 1:19 into the fourth quarter.
 The Falcons countered with another field goal set up by a 70-yard strike from Chandler to Mathis.
 The score was 27–20 with 11:02 remaining.